MarLeeSeaRoll/Assignment-2-VS-Project/readme.txt

 Upon running the program, a menu is presented with the following options:

-Print Entire List with Grades: Displays all students along with their coursework, final exam marks, total marks, and their computed grade.
+Print Entire List with Grades: Displays all students along with their coursework, final exam marks, total marks, their computed grade, the average mark, the pass rate of this course and highest scorer.

-Update Student's Marks: Prompts the user to search for a student by ID and allows updating either their coursework, final exam marks, or both.
+Update Student's Marks: Prompts the user to search for a student by ID and allows updating either their coursework, final exam marks, or both and print all details.

-Print Average Marks: Calculates and displays the average marks for the class by summing all students' total marks and dividing by the number of students.

-Print Pass Rate: Displays the percentage of students who passed (total marks ≥ 50).

-Print the Highest Scorer's Details: Identifies the student with the highest total marks and displays their full details.

 Exit Program: Exits the program, displaying a thank-you message and cleaning up allocated memory.